Research at Wake Forest University

 The Role of Identity Emulation in Virtuous Behavior

-Finally, during the three years there will be biweekly research in progress group meetings of the Wake Forest University faculty, post-doctoral fellow, residential scholars, and graduate students involved in the project.
-Papers will be distributed ahead of the meetings to be pre-read, and authors will benefit from detailed feedback on their work in progress.
+Finally, we continued our research in progress group meetings of the Wake Forest University faculty, post-doctoral fellow, residential scholars, and graduate students involved in the project.
+Papers were distributed ahead of the meetings to be pre-read, and authors benefitted from detailed feedback on their work in progress.